samysingh983/catalyst_media/README.md

 Virtual Environment (Highly Recommended): Isolate your project's dependencies from other Python projects on your system using venv.
 Here's a basic setup for creating a virtual environment:

-Bash
 python -m venv venv
-Use code with caution.

 Activate the virtual environment (commands differ based on your operating system):

 Windows: venv\Scripts\activate.bat
-Linux/macOS: source venv/bin/activate

 2. Installation:

 Navigate to your project directory.

 Install the required libraries listed in the requirements.txt file using pip:

-Bash
 pip install -r requirements.txt
-Use code with caution.

 3. Setting Up the Database: